 This solved the problem of dry mouth which caused bad breath.

 Salt is vital for our body to function properly.
 It is essential for the heart to pump blood, optimal cell to cell communications and transmission of never impulses to and from organs and the brain.

 When fasting, insulin levels go down and the kidney secretes salt, thus leaving the body depleted of salt.
 This can lead to feeling tired, sluggish and lack of focus.
 The low sodium diet, with a daily recommended intake of 2,300mg, might be too low when fasting, for optimal body and mind function.

 As my diet was low in sodium this was exactly what I experienced.
 Hence, during the days I fast, I increase my daily intake to about 4,000mg of salt.
 This alleviated the sluggishness, lack of focus and allowed me to have energy throughout the day.

 Right Amount of Protein

-Another reason that leads to bad breath was the overconsumption of protein.
-When I was eating more protein than what I needed the digestion process during fasting resulted in really nasty breath and even keeping myself hydrated wasn’t helping.
+Another reason that led to bad breath was the overconsumption of protein.
+When I was eating more protein than what my body needed, the digestion process during fasting resulted in really nasty breath and even keeping myself hydrated wasn’t helping.

 After, learning that I was overdoing the protein, which was resulting in dragon breath, I sat down and calculated exactly how much was optimal for me.
 This resolved the bad breath issue.
 I have written a post on how to figure out the amount of protein required on the following: How Much Protein Should I Eat Daily?
 And My Top 5 Best Sources